 (5) Any income from interest, premiums, gains, or other earnings on moneys in the Fund.

 (6) Money from any other source that is deposited in or transferred to the Fund.

+No monies deposited into the Statewide 9-1-1 Fund may be diverted, obligated or expended for a purpose or function other than those set forth in Section 35 of this Act.

 (b) Subject to appropriation and availability of funds, the Illinois State Police shall distribute the 9-1-1 surcharges monthly as follows: